 array_position

-The array_position() function returns the position of a specified element in an array.
+The array_position() function finds the position of a specified element in the array.
 The syntax is as follows:

 array_position(arr, element)